tagion/alpha-one/README.md

 ## Conclusion

 In this manual you used the Tagion Wallet CLI and public AlphaOne network to send and receive testnet Tagions.
-Behind the scenes, nodes used **gossip protocol** to transmit transactions, the **hashgraph algorithm** to reach consensus and order transactions, and the **DART** database to store and sync the data.
+Behind the scenes, the nodes used **gossip protocol** to transmit transactions, the **hashgraph algorithm** to reach a consensus and order transactions, and the **DART** database to store and sync the data.
 The basic protocols are live and running smoothly.

 # Repository